Finland/Finnish Language and Culture Kit

 In these nine delightfully funny stories, readers will discover how the Moomin family spend their first Christmas out of hibernation, how they save young Ninny from permanent invisibility, and what happens when Moomintroll catches the last dragon in the world.

-It was awarded the 2007 Finlandia Prize for Children’s Literature.
 Even visiting Finland probably won’t give you nearly as intimate a look into what is important to Finns both in terms of where they’ve come from historically and what modern life is about.
 And it’s hilarious.
+This book was awarded the 2007 Finlandia Prize for Children’s Literature.

 This picture book follows a trip taken by a mother and daughter.
 On an adventure to the Arctic to fulfill her mother’s childhood promise, Sari soon finds that the inner journey shared with her mom is the most rewarding part of the voyage.
 Evoking the aura and atmosphere of the majestic Arctic, this tale captures the unique bond between a mother and her daughter.